madebyshape/craft-cms/README.md

 ## CLI commands

-We've create a few commands to make development easier.
-All these commands are ran in terminal:
+We've created a few commands to make development easier.
+All commands are run in your terminal:

 | Command                    | Description                                  |
 | -------------------------- | -------------------------------------------- |